 Wondering what’s the perfect spot to enjoy a beer?
 95% of people say they bring and enjoy beer at picnics or BBQs.
 76% said they bring and drink beer while relaxing at a pool, lake or by the ocean.
 Also, 9% of people are enjoying a beer outside almost every day (yep, we’re jealous), while 55% only do that once or twice a month.

 With so many people outdoor enjoying their beer, we wondered if beer cans might be a better than beer bottles as they are lighter and easier to carry.
 As it turns out, 77% of people preferred beer in bottles to cans, but 62% said they would buy beer in cans for convenience when outdoors or camping.

 Ice-cold info that could save your next party

 Although beer bottles were preferred over cans generally, there was one last little piece of business we had.
 If you’ve ever had a bunch of beer to chill, you might know that beer cans chill fast than bottles.
 That’s right, beer cans will get colder faster than beer bottles in your fridge or ice bath, but they also heat up faster in your hands.
-(Blame science for that.
-See more on thermal conductivity.)
+(Blame science and thermal conductivity for that.)
 We decided to see how many people knew about this potentially critical piece of party-throwing information.